-Two historic countries, moving in opposite -- and unexpected -- directions.
+They are two historic countries, moving in opposite – and unexpected – directions.

 No one will be surprised to learn that Sweden was among the first European countries to create a modern welfare state.
 Between 1911 and 1914, Karl Staaff's Liberal government introduced some of Europe's first national pension and insurance schemes.
 Over time, additional programs were added.